wenzhixin/multiple-select/README.md

 ## Multiple Select

-Multiple select is a jQuery plugin to select multiple elements.
+Multiple select is a jQuery plugin to select multiple elements with checkboxes :).

 To get started checkout examples and documentation at http://wenzhixin.net.cn/p/multiple-select